Constraining A String Gauge Field by Galaxy Rotation Curves and Perihelion Precession of Planets: Galaxy rotation curve

 We then look for a balance of falling Newtonian attraction and rising Lorentz force, resulting in $\frac{ \partial v} {\partial r} \sim 0$.
 Because we know that the turning point is at $r \sim 2.2 r_{d}$, setting $\frac{ \partial v} {\partial r} \sim 0$ yields a relation between $r_{d}$ and $\Omega$:

 Inside the orbit $r \sim 2.2R_{d}$ lies most of the visible mass.
-We can therefore use the point-mass approximation when computing $F_{*}$ and $\frac{ \partial F_{*}} {\partial r}$.
+We can therefore use the point-mass approximation when computing $F_{stellar}$ and $\frac{ \partial F_{stellar}} {\partial r}$.
 Upon substituting~(\ref{eq: omega}) into~(\ref{eq: v}) our Tully-Fisher relation follows.
 The string model therefore provides a dynamic origin of this well-tested rule of thumb.

-We plot our best fit values of $G\,M_{*}\, \Omega$ against $v$ in Fig.~\ref{fig:Tully-Fisher}.
+We plot our best-fit values of $G\,M_{stellar}\, \Omega$ against $v$ in Fig.~\ref{fig:Tully-Fisher}.
 The representative velocity, $v$, is selected to be the {\it{maximal}} observed velocity in the entire curve for each galaxy, to eliminate man-made bias.
 This no doubt introduces more scatter than necessary.
 Despite that the data obey the relation remarkably well.

-Note that this is a nontrivial relation for it relates two parameters from two additive force terms to an observed quantity, the rotational speed.
-Furthermore if one can determine the luminous mass of the galaxy, $M_{*}$ and the field strength, $H$, we can determine a fundamental ratio, the charge-to-mass ratio, universal for all matter according to string theory, by measuring the rotating speed of a test star.
-Furthermore our model provides a dynamical explanation to the Tully-Fisher relation.
+Note that this is a nontrivial relation because it relates two parameters from two additive force terms to an observed quantity, the rotational speed.
+Furthermore if one can determine the luminous mass of the galaxy, $M_{stellar}$ and the field strength, $H$, we can determine the fundamental charge-to-mass ratio.
+This ratio is universal for all matter according to string theory, and is determined by measuring the rotating speed of a test star.
+Furthermore, our model provides a dynamical explanation to the Tully--Fisher relation.

-\subsubsection{A relation obtained from the string model fitting result}
+\subsubsection{A Relation Obtained from the String Model Fitting Result}